SkynetLabs/ansible-playbooks/README.md

 Requires (all options):

 - `shell_commands` variable must be defined as a list of commands to be run.
-- It can be defined either in `portal_versions.yml` (e.g. for `portals-deploy`) playbook or in a separate file named e.g. `shell-commands.yml`
+- It can be defined either in `my-vars/portal_versions.yml` (e.g. for `portals-deploy` playbook with other variables) or in a separate file e.g.
+  `my-vars/shell-commands.yml`

 Depreciation note:

-Previously there was `docker_commands` variable with the similar functionality, it's usage is now depreciated, but for backwards compatibility it works as it used to work.
+Previously there was `docker_commands` variable with the similar functionality, its usage is now depreciated, but for backwards compatibility it works as it used to work.

-If both `docker_commands` and `shell_commands` are used, commands in both of these lists are run (commands from these two lists are added).
+If both `docker_commands` and `shell_commands` are used, commands in both of these lists are run (commands from these two lists are added together).

 Example: